PhD Student

 - I am editing a piece that I wrote last spring on the 1970 Augusta, Georgia Uprising.
 You can learn more about the Augusta uprising by listening to this podcast: https://www.gpb.org/podcasts/shots-in-the-back-exhuming-the-1970-augusta....

-- Other articles in progress include a piece on the forcible administration of anti-psychotic medications and a paper on the Larry P. v.
+- Other articles in progress include a piece on SSI/SSDI, and a paper on the Larry P. v.
 Riles court case and the fight by Black activists to end IQ testing for Black students in California.

 Please reach out at taramadhav@berkeley.edu with questions or if I can be of any service to you.
 I also would love to provide any help with regards to the graduate school application process, career advice in and outside of graduate school, and being a second pair of eyes for your writing.
 I would be honored to talk to you and learn more about your work!